 The first design job John Wright Johnson had appears to be his collaboration with his father, Andrew Johnson, on the Sardis United Methodist Church in 1908 (see photographs below).
 This building is credited to John Wright Johnson, Architect, and Andrew Johnson, Contractor.

-In 1910 Johnson is listed in the census as “Architect of Houses.”
+In 1910 Johnson’s profession is listed in the United States Census as “Architect of Houses.”

 The Masonic Lodge building below is in disrepair but still stands in Sardis, Mississippi.
 It was completed in 1923 and clearly lists John W. Johnson as the architect.

-Johnson worked along side his father until his father’s death in 1921.
-He then moved to Memphis in 1924 and began his residential construction business.
+Johnson worked alongside his father until his father’s death in 1921.
+He then worked in various cities in north Mississippi and in Memphis until he moved to Memphis permanently in 1924 and began his residential construction business.

 This website offers photographs of many of the homes John W. Johnson built along with information about each home.
 Additional information can be found about home interiors, woodcarving, and the gardens of one of the homes.